Programmer25X/CSGO2-Inspired-Environment/README.md

 # CSGO2 Environment - Game Development (Level 3) Coursework

 ## Overview
 As part of my **Game Development (Level 3) course** I was tasked to create a map for *Counter-Strike 2 (CS:GO 2)* using *Unity*.
 To design my environment I had to conduct research into the FPS games within the competitive scene to better understand how potential players could make use of weapons, cover and elevation effectively in my map.
-Creating this map allowed me to develop my understanding of *Unity* and how important lighting, elevation and flow is when designing a level.
+Creating this map allowed me to develop my understanding of *Unity* and how important lighting, elevation and flow are when designing a level.

 ----